-The problem is that even if fully implemented, these new goals will only reduce the temperature increase by the end of the century from around $3^{\circ}$ C to $2.5^{\circ}$ C (UNEP 2020)-important progress but still not enough to prevent dangerous warming.
+Unfortunately, most COVID-19 recovery plans contradict countries' climate commitments (Le Quéré et al. 2021), and even if fully implemented, these new goals will only reduce the temperature increase by the end of the century from around 3°C to 2.5°C (UNEP 2020)-important progress but still not enough to prevent dangerous warming.
+Although the new pledges will only reduce global emissions by 0.5% below 2010 levels by 2030, emissions must fall by 45% this decade for the world to meet the 1.5°C climate target (UNFCC 2021).
 The scale of the challenge is illustrated by the International Energy Agency's warnings that despite growing energy demand there is no carbon budget left for building any more CO2 emitting power stations, vehicles and industrial facilities (IEA 2019).